Reunion Neuroscience (NASDAQ:REUN) Receives New Coverage from Analysts at EF Hutton Acquisition Co. I

-EF Hutton Acquisition Co.
-I started coverage on shares of Reunion Neuroscience (NASDAQ:REUN – Get Rating) in a research note issued to investors on Friday morning, Benzinga reports.
-The brokerage issued a buy rating and a $11.00 target price on the stock.
+Equities research analysts at EF Hutton Acquisition Co.
+I started coverage on shares of Reunion Neuroscience (NASDAQ:REUN – Get Rating) in a research note issued on Friday, Benzinga reports.
+The brokerage set a “buy” rating and a $11.00 price target on the stock.

-REUN has been the subject of several other research reports.
-Stifel Nicolaus cut their price target on shares of Reunion Neuroscience from C$15.00 to C$5.50 in a report on Tuesday, November 15th.
-Bloom Burton reissued a buy rating on shares of Reunion Neuroscience in a report on Monday, November 28th.
+Other research analysts also recently issued research reports about the company.
+Stifel Nicolaus reduced their target price on Reunion Neuroscience from C$15.00 to C$5.50 in a report on Tuesday, November 15th.
+Bloom Burton reaffirmed a “buy” rating on shares of Reunion Neuroscience in a research note on Monday, November 28th.

 Institutional Investors Weigh In On Reunion Neuroscience